Nursing care for patients with atherosclerosis. What is the nursing process in atherosclerosis? Atherosclerosis of cerebral arteries

 • Ulcers and wounds no longer heal.

-Already at the first signs of the symptoms described above, a doctor should be consulted to avoid further progression of the disease.
-In case of vascular occlusions and severe violations blood circulation in the legs carotid artery and heart vessels should always be considered as a precautionary measure to reduce the risk of heart attack or stroke.
+Already at the first signs of the symptoms described above, you should consult a doctor to avoid further progression of the disease.
+In case of vascular occlusions and severe violations blood circulation in the legs, carotid artery and cardiac vascular care should always be considered as precautions to reduce the risk of heart attack or stroke.

-A significant place in the treatment of signs of a violation is occupied by the corresponding vasodilator therapy(stugeron, cavinton), as well as nootropic drugs (nootropil, piracetam).
+A significant place in the treatment of signs of disorder is occupied by appropriate vasodilator therapy(stugeron, cavinton), as well as nootropic drugs (nootropil, piracetam).

 5. Prevention.

-Primary - is to promote healthy lifestyle life, systematic muscle work sufficient exposure to fresh air, balanced diet, rejection of bad habits.
+Primary - lies in propaganda healthy image life, systematic muscle work, sufficient exposure to fresh air, balanced diet, rejection of bad habits.

-Secondary - dispensary observation, the appointment of periodic courses of drugs that reduce cholesterol in the blood, improve microcirculation and trophism of the walls of blood vessels.
+Secondary - dispensary observation, prescription of periodic courses of drugs that reduce cholesterol in the blood, improve microcirculation and trophism of the walls of blood vessels.

 CATEGORIES